huma-engineering/huma-docs/data-collection/huma-app/getting-started/personal-information-account-settings.md

 ### Personal documents​

-If you receive documents relating to your healthcare e.g. vaccination certificates, you can upload them to the App via the **Personal Documents** feature.
+If you receive documents relating to your healthcare e.g. vaccination certificates, you can upload them to the Huma App via the **Personal Documents** feature.

 From the **Personal Documents** screen, just select **Add new document**.
 You will be prompted to select a PDF or photo from your device.